Single image reflection removal via learning with multi-image constraints: Experiments

 \subsection{Linear Addition Image Model}

-\textbf{Implementation Details.} Similarly to the subtraction and clipping image model, we directly take their train/test split in the PASCAL VOC dataset as our data source.
-For fair comparison with the previous work, we follow \cite{yang2018seeing}'s approach to linearly mix two natural images with a constant scale factor to synthesize the reflection image, where the scale weight is within [0.6, 0.8] for the reflection layer.
+\textbf{Implementation Details.} Similar to the subtraction and clipping image model, we directly take their train/test split in the PASCAL VOC dataset as our data source.
+For a fair comparison with the previous work, we follow \cite{yang2018seeing}'s approach to linearly mix two natural images with a constant scale factor to synthesize the reflection image, summarized in Figure \ref{fig:linear_model}.
 We adopt the similar training setting as in the subtraction and clipping image model.
 The difference lies in: training epoch number (30), $\lambda_1$ (80), $\lambda_2$ (50).
 The parameter change is caused by the significantly different data generation approach.

-\textbf{Results.} SIR$^2$ \cite{wan2017benchmarking} is a well-known reflection removal benchmark that contains relatively weak and sharp reflections.
-For a fair comparison, we follow SIR$^2$'s subsequent work \cite{wan2018crrn}, led by the same researchers, to utilize the linear addition image model to prepare for the training data, and take the wild scene images in SIR$^2$ dataset.
+\textbf{Results.} We conduct experiments on three well-known real-world reflection benchmark datasets, i.e., SIR$^2$ \cite{wan2017benchmarking}, Zhang \cite{zhang2018single} and Nature \cite{li2020single}.
+We follow \cite{wan2018crrn, li2020single, yang2018seeing} to utilize the linear addition image model to prepare for the training data.
+Note that our algorithm requires multiple reflection images with the same background as inputs for training, which is not satisfied by \textit{Zhang} and \textit{Nature} datasets.
+For a fair comparison, all the methods are trained on the synthetic data in their recommended settings and tested on real data benchmarks.

 We demonstrate the visual results in Figure \ref{figure:wanICCV}.
-The reflections in SIR$^2$ dataset are weaker yet sharper, compared to the previous section.
+The reflections are weaker yet sharper compared to the previous section.
 However, our approach is still able to generate cleaner background, and also preserves better image structure and color.

-The numerical performances are listed in Table \ref{table:experiment}.
-We first test on the common PSNR and SSIM error metric.
-Our approach overwhelms most previous approaches except for \cite{wei2019single}.
-However, interestingly we observe the input reflection images achieve the best performance, as also mentioned in \cite{wei2019single}.
-This is due to the fact that most algorithms tend to touch the image as a whole, and accidentally cause errors in the reflection-free regions.
-Therefore, \cite{wan2018crrn} manually labels the reflection regions in the SIR$^2$ dataset and proposes SSIM$_r$ to evaluate the SSIM error only within the region of interest.
-Our algorithm outperforms all the existing approaches under this metric, including the input image.
+For the first example of the green rubbish can, \cite{yang2018seeing} tends to over-smooth the image, and hence many important details, such as the blank hole and the text on the rubbish can, are inaccurately diminished.
+The second case demonstrates a very challenging scene where there are some reflected blinds, most of which are eliminated by our approach.